-Most campus buildings and facilities are accessible to students, parents, employees, contractors, and guests during normal business hours, excluding holidays.
+Most campus buildings and facilities are open and accessible to the public during normal business hours, excluding holidays.
 Athletic facilities, the library, and other select college service areas have varying hours of operation.
 Most of the academic and administrative buildings on campus are controlled by a card access system.
 While these buildings will be locked and closed to the general public after regular business hours, students, faculty and staff may gain access by using their college identification card in the card access system.
 In the case of periods of extended closing, non-residential buildings will be secured according to schedules developed by the department responsible for the facility, and the College will admit only those with prior approval to all facilities.